No more being able to take advantage of an employer’s plan.

 Generally, people will look at their income statement and take a percentage of the net income from that report to remit for their estimates.

-Some people may take it a step further and use that figure combines with the IRS Self-Employment Tax worksheet or some website calculator to come up with the exact amount they should pay for estimated taxes.
+Some people may take it a step further and use that figure combined with the IRS Self-Employment Tax worksheet or some website calculator to come up with the exact amount they should pay for their self-employment tax payments.

 The thing that people without a background in accounting or tax preparation do wrong is they don’t add back the health insurance payments to the income statement’s net income figure before doing the calculation.

 This is important to know because in both of those cases that figure would be short, and you would end up owing more than you thought when it came time to file your income tax return.